istio/istio.io/_docs/concepts/policy-and-control/mixer-config.md

 ## Examples

 You can find fully formed examples of Mixer configuration by visiting the [Samples]({{home}}/docs/samples).
-As a specific example, here is the [BookInfo configuration](https://raw.githubusercontent.com/istio/istio/master/samples/mixer-config-quota-bookinfo.yaml).
+As a specific example, here is the [Default configuration](https://github.com/istio/mixer/blob/master/testdata/configroot/scopes/global/subjects/global/rules.yml).

-## Configuration API

-*TBD*

-## Configuration CLI

-*TBD*